strudel-science/strudel-kit/docs/getting-started/3-add-taskflow.md

 }
 ```

-Now we will briefly explain the contents of this file.
+The next few sections will briefly explain the contents of this file.
 This is purely informational, so you can skip this and come back to it later if you want to get on with seeing your Task Flow in action.

 There are two basic sections to the configuration.
 First, a list of key-value pairs.
 Some of these set some general values you will have in an Task Flow: